simonpasi96/Code-cleaner/README.md

 # Code-cleaner
-Paste in a file and enforce ifs without brackets, remove unnecessary private keywords, remove selected regions, etc.
+This is a tool to format code from the Unity Editor.
+It does things that Visual Studio doesn't, eg enforce ifs without brackets, remove unnecessary private keywords, remove some regions, etc.

 ## How-to:
 * Copy-paste some code into the Code Cleaner window (or click-and-drag a text file into the Open File area).